-As at December 31, 2015, Gcwihaba held prospecting permits for eight (8) radioactive mineral licenses in the North-West District of Botswana.
+As at March 31, 2016, Gcwihaba held prospecting permits for eight (8) radioactive mineral licenses in the North-West District of Botswana.
 In general, these licenses overlap or are contiguous to the Company's metal licenses.
-PL's 150 and 151/2013 had an initial grant expiration date of September 30, 2013 and first renewal applications were duly filed.
-PL's 045/2011 - 050/2011 had an initial grant expiration date of December 31, 2013 and first renewal applications were also filed.
-All eight (8) licenses were renewed for a two year period effective April 1, 2015 and each have a proposed minimum expenditure of 70,000 BWP (\$6,341 converted as at 12/31/2015) per annum.
+All eight (8) licenses were renewed for a two year period effective April 1, 2015 and each have a proposed minimum expenditure of 70,000 BWP (\$6,399 converted as at 3/31/2016) per annum.